 How you can help:

-Although FEMA has granted us funds for the recovery effort, Fontenelle Forest will need to raise additional funds to meet the match requirement and complete all necessary repairs.
-The estimated total for all seven FEMA mandated projects is approximately $250,000.
-Fontenelle Forest will soon have a thorough budget to meet the FEMA requirements and complete additional repairs to structures and areas not included in the FEMA projects.
+Although FEMA granted us funds for the recovery effort, Fontenelle Forest was required to raise additional funds to meet the match requirement and complete all necessary repairs.
+The estimated total for all seven FEMA-mandated projects was approximately $250,000.
+Fontenelle Forest was required to raise the additional funds needed to meet the FEMA requirements and complete additional repairs to structures and areas not included in the FEMA projects.
+A

-If you are able to make a gift at this time, your support will help Fontenelle Forest to restore our Wetlands (a unique local resource) to its full potential, so that it may be utilized for public access, education camps and classroom programs for years to come.
+Although the initial wetlands restoration project is complete, there are more improvements to be made.
+Your support will help Fontenelle Forest to restore our Wetlands (a unique local resource) to its full potential, so that it may be utilized for public access, education camps, and classroom programs for years to come.

-Pop-up workdays at wetlands: We will have a variety of clean-up days for debris clean-up.
+Pop-up workdays at wetlands: We occasionally have pop-up workdays for clean-up and improvements to our wetlands and other natural resource areas.
 They will be based on weather conditions and equipment availability.
 If you’re interested in helping watch our website and social media for announcements regarding dates and times.

 Pick up trash: When hiking on the open wetlands trails, please help us by picking up trash you find immediately adjacent to the trail.
 Do not pick up anything which may be hazardous, and for your safety please remain on-trail, or within a few feet of the trail.
 There is a dumpster in the parking lot where you can place all trash.